 Below is a summary of the full process for registering a federal servicemark.
 While a lot of legal stuff happens under the hood, we make it easy for you to file and register a servicemark.

 1. The first thing you have to do before you can apply for a servicemark is decide the mark you will use to identify a product or service.
-For example, some of the well-known servicemark names today include Microsoft® for software, Starbucks® for coffee shop, and Rolex® for watches.
+For example, some of the well-known servicemark names today include Microsoft® for software, McDonalds® for restaurant, and Rolex® for watches.

 2. File your servicemark using our easy Servicemark Application questionnaire.

 3. After receiving your online application, we'll transmit your submitted information electronically to the U.S. Trademark Office.
 Filing your application electronically is the fastest way to get your application filed with the USPTO.

 4. You'll receive an email with a link so you can review and e-sign the servicemark application.
 If you need to make any changes, let us know and we can revise it until you are completely satisfied.
 If your order has a search, we’ll email you the search report in PDF file.

 5. After you review and e-sign the application, the required government application fee of $225 or $275 is due to the U.S. Trademark Office.